boothe0/CS386GodotProject/reports/ReportWeek2.md

 Asher: HP bar features and signal updates to when player takes damage, useful for future features.
 Also fixed bug behind player and enemy movement being blurry due to camera's rendering setting.

+Camelia: Expanded on the project planning document to include a template for the game layout.
+Took part in team discussions and contributed an idea for the theme and storyline of the game.

 ## 2. Retrospective

 Appreciations: